s-kganz/ForestLST/README.md

 conda env create --file=environment.yml conda activate forest_mort
 ```
+Most of the data cleaning scripts use GDAL on the command line.
+GDAL is included in `environment.yml`, but if you find that you can't run GDAL commands check [this page](https://gdal.org/en/latest/api/python_bindings.html) for guidance on modifying your environment.

 If you want to use any of the scripts that work with Earth Engine or `earthaccess`, you will have to set up accounts with the respective providers.
 Once you have done so, do the following:
  - `import ee; ee.Initialize()` to link your Python session with your Earth Engine account.
  - Create a file named `.netrc` in your home directory.
 Add your `earthaccess` credentials to the file in the following format